 4.3 Surface Damage or Defects

 Inspect the surface for any cracks, holes, or joints that need to be repaired before application.
 Water repellents will not be effective on cracked surfaces unless properly sealed beforehand.
 Water repellents can be applied to surface generally free from cracks exceeding 0.10 mm in width.
-Surface should also free form any type of degradation, such as spalling, scaling, or flaking
+Surface should also free form any type of degradation, such as spalling, scaling, or flaking.

 4.4 Surface Previous Treatments